Fast and Accurate Emulation of Complex Dynamic Simulators: Introduction

 To the best of our knowledge, the posterior distribution of GPs with uncertain inputs is known to be intractable, necessitating the use of MC methods \citep{girard2002gaussian, mohammadi2019emulating} in the context of dynamic simulators.
 To address this limitation, \cite{mohammadi2024emulating} recently employed random Fourier features to approximate the kernel.
 However, maintaining the quality of the approximated kernel requires drawing hundreds of random features.
 Furthermore, generating predictions involves drawing hundreds of additional sample paths from the emulated flow map.
 These computational demands may limit the practical advantages of emulators, highlighting the need for more efficient approaches.

-In this article, we propose a fast and more accurate emulation method for dynamic simulators by treating the emulator as self-coupled, adopting the one-step-ahead approach while overcoming the aforementioned limitations of MC approximations.
-The proposed method builds on the framework of \cite{mohammadi2019emulating} but replaces the approximated distribution with the exact mean and variance.
-These analytically tractable predictive posterior mean and variance, enabled by Linked GPs \citep{kyzyurova2018coupling, ming2021linked}, facilitate the computation of exact posteriors, thus eliminating the need for time-consuming MC approximations.
-Linked GPs, originally developed for coupled computer models, allow for the analytical derivation of the mean and variance of GPs at random inputs.
-These closed-form expressions are achievable with commonly used kernels, such as the squared exponential kernel or the Matérn kernel \citep{stein1999interpolation}, with smoothness parameters $\nu=1.5$ and $\nu=2.5$.
-By leveraging this framework, the proposed model achieves computational efficiency without any loss of information, as the computational burdens of most existing methods primarily arise from the approximation step.
+In this article, we propose a fast and accurate emulation method for dynamic simulators by treating the emulator as self-coupled and adopting a one-step-ahead approach, thereby addressing the limitations of MC approximations.
+The proposed method builds on the framework of \cite{mohammadi2019emulating} but replaces the MC-based estimation of the posterior with exact closed-form expressions for the predictive mean and variance.
+These analytically tractable expressions are enabled by linked GPs \citep{kyzyurova2018coupling, ming2021linked}, originally developed for coupled computer models.
+In the context of dynamic emulation, recursive prediction introduces uncertainty at each step, making the inputs to the emulator uncertain inputs (i.e., stochastic inputs represented as random variables) rather than fixed values.
+The linked GP formulation allows this uncertainty to be propagated analytically over time, eliminating the need for repeated sampling and significantly reducing computational cost.
+By leveraging this framework, our method achieves computational efficiency without compromising accuracy, as most of the computational burdens in existing methods arise from the approximation step.

 The remainder of this article is organized as follows.
 Section \ref{sec:review} provides a review of GP emulators, linked GPs, and the one-step-ahead approach.
 The proposed fast and accurate emulation method is introduced in Section \ref{sec:emulation}.
 Section \ref{sec:studies}, presents several numerical studies to demonstrate the competitiveness of the proposed method.
 Finally, Section \ref{sec:conclusion} concludes the paper.